Hey there, welcome to our Ethereum Price Prediction 2020 guide!

 I thought it would be a good idea to quickly talk about some of the things you should consider when reading somebody else’s price prediction.
 In reality, no one can predict the Ethereum future.
 While some people get predictions right, there are others who get them wrong.

-No prediction is ever guaranteed to come true because if it was, we would all be very rich and wealthy!
+No prediction can be ever guaranteed to come true because if it was, we would all be very rich and wealthy!
 It is important to make sure you always do your own independent research and never invest just because you like the sound of a price prediction.

 So, now that you know the things to consider when reading predictions, the next part of my Ethereum price prediction 2020 guide is going to discuss some popular price predictions.